DE-Nandan/Devjam-DayNightCoders-/README.md

 ## Introduction:
-  We have made a project centered around the theme education where we have tried to implement solutions which we feel can improve the way education is delivered online.
-We have tried to integrate hands on learning experience for the user.
+  We have made a project centered around the theme health where we have tried to implement solutions which we feel can improve the way database can be created and manage effectively.
+We have tried to integrate Machine learning experience for the user.

 ## Demo Video Link:
   <a href="https://drive.google.com/file/d/1XLyM-02PLUnytIBs35fu3lNH3yljkV9K/view">Video Link</a>